corrode/corrode.github.io/content/drafts/async/index.md

 I fully agree.

 However, I have little hope that the Rust community will change course at this point.
-Tokio is too deeply ingrained in the ecosystem already and it feels like we're stuck with it.
+Tokio's roots run deep within the ecosystem and it feels like for better or worse we're stuck with it.

-Chances are, one of your dependencies pulls in Tokio anyway, at which point you're forced to use it as well.
+In the realms of networking and web operations, it's likely that one of your dependencies integrates Tokio, effectively nudging you towards its adoption.
 At the time of writing, [Tokio is used at runtime in 20,768 crates (of which 5,245 depend on it optionally)](https://lib.rs/crates/tokio/rev).